nexiality/documentation/systemvars/index.md

 This will print out the user ID that executed the script.

 One can considered these System properties as reflection of the current test harness (where Nexial runs).
-Below is a complete list of available System properties:
+Below is the list of available System properties:

 <table class="sysvar" cellspacing="0" cellpadding="3">
 <tbody>